tsahara/r7rs/content/overview.md

 \label{errorsituations}

 \mainindex{error}
-When speaking of an error situation, this report uses the phrase ``an error is signaled'' to indicate that implementations must detect and report the error.
+When speaking of an error situation, this report uses the phrase "an error is signaled" to indicate that implementations must detect and report the error.
 An error is signaled by raising a non-continuable exception, as if by the procedure {\cf raise} as described in section~\ref{exceptionsection}.
 The object raised is implementation-dependent